Welcome to today's edition of the Rush 24-7 podcast.

 Now, everybody knew yesterday what they know today about the hurricane.

-If you're gonna go down to Florida and and cancel your appearance and come back, why go?
+If you're going to go down to Florida and cancel your appearance and come back, why go?

-So it leads me to believe that somebody, some handler said, look, Barack, you gotta get back to Washington.
+It leads me to believe that somebody, some handler, said, look, Barack, you've got to get back to Washington.

 He also canceled Wisconsin.